MarketingT3ch/MarketingT3ch-IG-Messenger/README.md

 🔹 **Randomized delays** mimic human behavior.
 🔹 **Pauses after sending multiple messages** to avoid spam detection.
 🔹 **Handles Instagram’s temporary restrictions automatically.**

 ---

-## ⚠️ Disclaimer
-This script is for educational purposes only.
-Use it responsibly and follow Instagram’s guidelines.
-Misuse may lead to account restrictions or bans.

----